Melvin Rambin

-Melvin Leo Rambin (October 7, 1941 – June 19, 2001) was a banker in Monroe, the seat of Ouachita Parish in northeastern Louisiana, who was thus far the only Republican in his city to have held the office of mayor since the 19th century era of Reconstruction.
+Melvin Leo Rambin (October 7, 1941 – June 19, 2001) was an American banker in Monroe, the seat of Ouachita Parish in northeastern Louisiana, who was thus far the only Republican in his city to have held the office of mayor since the 19th century era of Reconstruction.
 Rambin was elected in March 2000 but died in office of liver cancer after having served for only eleven-and-a-half months.